selimcavas/cross-file-analyzer/README.md

 - Option 2: Search for files with a specific extension on the operating system

     ```
-    This option enables you to search for files with a specific extension (e.g., '.pdf') on the operating system.
+    This option enables you to search for files with a specific extension on the operating system.
     It provides the count and allocated space for the files found.

     To choose this option, enter `2` when prompted and provide the desired file extension.